Enzo Ferrari: Building Ferrari

-Alfa Romeo agreed to partner Ferrari's racing team until 1933, when financial constraints forced them to withdraw their support – a decision subsequently retracted thanks to the intervention of Pirelli.
+Alfa Romeo agreed to partner with Ferrari's racing team until 1933, when financial constraints forced them to withdraw their support – a decision subsequently retracted thanks to the intervention of Pirelli.
 Despite the quality of the Scuderia drivers, the team struggled to compete with Auto Union and Mercedes.
 Although the German manufacturers dominated the era, Ferrari's team achieved a notable victory in 1935 when Tazio Nuvolari beat Rudolf Caracciola and Bernd Rosemeyer on their home turf at the German Grand Prix.

 In 1937 Scuderia Ferrari was dissolved and Ferrari returned to Alfa's racing team, named "Alfa Corse".
 Alfa Romeo decided to regain full control of its racing division, retaining Ferrari as Sporting Director.
 After a disagreement with Alfa's managing director Ugo Gobbato, Ferrari left in 1939 and founded Auto-Avio Costruzioni, a company supplying parts to other racing teams.
 Although a contract clause restricted him from racing or designing cars for four years, Ferrari managed to manufacture two cars for the 1940 Mille Miglia, which were driven by Alberto Ascari and Lotario Rangoni.
 With the outbreak of World War II, Ferrari's factory was forced to undertake war production for Mussolini's fascist government.
 Following Allied bombing of the factory, Ferrari relocated from Modena to Maranello.
 At the end of the war, Ferrari decided to start making cars bearing his name, and founded Ferrari S.p.A. in 1947.

 Enzo decided to battle the dominating Alfa Romeos and race with his own team.
 The team's open-wheel debut took place in Turin in 1948 and the first win came later in the year in Lago di Garda.
 The first major victory came at the 1949 24 Hours of Le Mans, with a Ferrari 166 MM driven by Luigi Chinetti and (Baron Selsdon of Scotland) Peter Mitchell-Thomson.
 In 1950 Ferrari enrolled in the newly born Drivers World Championship and is the only team to remain continuously present since its introduction.
 Ferrari won his first world championship Grand Prix with José Froilán González at Silverstone in 1951.
 Apocryphally, Enzo cried like a baby when his team finally defeated the mighty Alfetta 159.
 The first championship came in 1952, with Alberto Ascari, a task that was repeated one year later.
-In 1953 Ferrari made his only attempt at the Indianapolis 500.
-In order to finance his racing endeavours in Formula One as well as in other events such as the Mille Miglia and Le Mans, the company started selling sports cars.
+In 1953 Ferrari made his only attempt at the Indianapolis 500, but the car driven by Ascari crashed on lap 41 of the race.

+In order to finance his racing endeavors in Formula One as well as in other events such as the Mille Miglia and Le Mans, the company started selling sports cars.